drichardson/dougrichardson.us/site/_posts/2018-08-03-fail-fast-bash-scripting.markdown

     echo Print Unbound $MYUNBOUNDVARIABLE
     echo COMPLETE

-produces:
+Output:

     $ ./unbound.sh
     ./unbound.sh: line 4: MYUNBOUNDVARIABLE: unbound variable

 ### Gotcha: Testing Positional Parameters

-While useful, this does cause some headaches, most notibly when testing positional parameters.
-For example, positional-unbound1.sh below, I'd like to provide a useful error message to the script user if they forgot to supply a positional parameter:
+While useful, terminating on unbound variables does cause some headaches, most notably when testing positional parameters.
+For example, in positional-unbound1.sh below, I'd like to provide a useful error message to the script user if they forget to supply a positional parameter:

     #!/bin/bash